-PJM will select resources in each Synchronized Reserve Zone hourly to provide synchronized reserve based on a co-optimization between energy, regulation and synchronized reserve.
-Assignments will be communicated to the resource owners/operators by eMKT or the appropriate dispatcher.
+PJM will select resources in the Synchronized Reserve Zone and Reserve Sub-zone hourly to provide synchronized reserve based on a joint optimization between energy, regulation, non-synchronized reserve and synchronized reserve.
+Assignments will be communicated to the resource owners/operators by eMKT or the appropriate application.